-The Planetary Society is an education and outreach partner for the Mastcam-Z instrument on NASA's Perseverance rover, which launched in July 2020 and lands on Mars in February 2021.
-Planetary Society President Jim Bell is the Mastcam-Z instrument's principal investigator, and Planetary Society Chief Scientist Bruce Betts is the EPO lead.
+The Planetary Society is an education and outreach partner for the Mastcam-Z instrument on NASA's Perseverance rover.
+Former Planetary Society President Jim Bell is the instrument's principal investigator and Planetary Society Chief Scientist Bruce Betts is the EPO lead.

 Mastcam-Z is a color stereo camera system with a zoom capability never included on a Mars rover.
 It will produce stunning, 3-D images from the surface, and includes a range of filters carefully selected for geologic studies.
 The zoom capability will help in the planning of drives for the rover.

 Recent stories from the Mastcam-Z team

 Two colorful calibration targets will help scientists measure what the Perseverance rover sees on Mars.

 As the launch of NASA's Perseverance rover approaches, scientists for the Mastcam-Z instrument prepare for the rover's science activities.